-A conditional lien waiver for final payment is a document used in construction to remove a claimant’s ability to file a lien on a property upon receiving their last payment.
+A conditional lien waiver for final payment is a document used in construction to remove a contractor’s ability to file a lien on a property upon receiving their last payment for services completed.
 Because the form is conditional, the contractor retains their right to file a lien until they have the money in hand.
 Unlike waivers for progress payments, this form should be used once the contractor has finished all of their work on the construction site.

-- The claimant has not received payment; and
+- The claimant has not yet received payment; and

 - The claimant has completed all service(s) as stated in their contract.

 The first section is used to describe the parties and the property where services have been provided.

 - Claimant Name: The first field is for recording the claimant’s full name.
 The claimant is the contractor/subcontractor/laborer that completed all of their service(s) on the property.
 If the claimant has not finished working on the property or they will be receiving future payment(s), the conditional waiver for partial payment should be used instead.

 - Customer Name: This field is for providing the full name of the person that hired the claimant (most likely the general contractor).